-Genetic scientists of the planet
+Genetic scientists from the planet Olympia are once again

-An organism is considered ideal if any two identical genes are either
+An organism is considered ideal if any two identical genes

-gene between them.
+identical gene between them.

 organism.

-sequence of genes in the genome.
+– the sequence of genes in the genome.

 Output.
-Print the least number of
+Print the minimum number

 Sample